Meet Sahira

 Artistic Statement

-My recent project, A Dandy Lion’s Guide on How to Bloom from Rotted Roots, exemplifies this approach.
-It is a multi-disciplinary work exploring grief, healing, addiction, and transformation through five movements: BURY, BREAK, BREATHE, BECOME, and BLOOM.
-Created during the Black August Arts Residency and partly funded by CUPE 3908, it incorporates performance, poetry, music, and visual media.
-I premiered the first iteration at Peterborough ArtsWeek 2025.
+My recent multidisciplinary project, A Dandy Lion’s Guide on How to Bloom from Rotted Roots, reflects this approach.
+The work explores transformation through themes of belonging, resilience, and community, using the dandelion as a symbol of survival and decolonization.
+Developed during the summer 2025 Black August Arts Residency, the project combines live performance, original poetry, music, and film.
+I presented the first full iteration of the work at the 2025 Peterborough ArtsWeek.

 Upcoming Events

-Oct 25th // 8:00 PM
+Feb 21st // 8:00 PM

 FAQs

-I’ve been playing with gender and dressing eclectically for most of my life - but the first time I was paid to do it was when a friend asked me to perform a 'Lip Sync for Your Life'-style number at Market Hall for one of TQC's annual drag shows.
+• I’ve been playing with gender and dressing eclectically for most of my life - but the first time I was paid to do it was when a friend asked me to perform a 'Lip Sync for Your Life'-style number at Market Hall for one of TQC's annual drag shows.
 I had no idea what I was stepping into.
 But the moment I hit that stage, something ancient and electric unlocked inside me.

 It wasn’t just about the performance - it was about embodying a version of myself that felt more alive, more free.
 That night didn’t just spark a passion.
 It set me on a lifelong path of shape-shifting, storytelling, and community building through drag.

-In the world of drag, a drag child is someone you mentor - someone you guide as they come into their own artistry.
+• In the world of drag, a drag child is someone you mentor - someone you guide as they come into their own artistry.
 It’s a chosen family dynamic rooted in care, legacy, and collective evolution.
 You help shape their drag, and in return, they shape you right back.

-I have three beautiful drag children:
+Officially, I only have two drag children:

-Magnolia Knox, who I birthed in my living room,
+• & Magnolia Knox, who I birthed in my living room.

 Each of them brings their own distinct magic to the stage.
 Watching them grow as performers, creators, and people is a joy beyond words.
 We’re not just performing together - we’re weaving a legacy.

-‘Sahira’ means “the enchantress” in Arabic - which felt like the perfect invocation: a name with poetic power.
+• ‘Sahira’ means “the enchantress” in Arabic - which felt like the perfect invocation: a name with poetic power.
 I chose it because it conjured mystery, femininity, and magic.
 What I didn’t know at the time is that Sahira also means “the wakeful one” - the one who cannot sleep.
 The one who stays alert.
 The one who stays woke.